Compare results

 -

-The regions that exceed the specified temperatures are reduced in the conformal cooling design compared to the conventional cooling.
+The regions within the selected temperature range are displayed.
+This helps you compare how the high-temperature regions are reduced in the conformal cooling design compared to the conventional cooling design.

 By using the conformal cooling design, you can achieve a 20% shorter cooling time, a more uniform temperature distribution, and reduced overheating in critical areas.
 By redirecting the flow to areas requiring more cooling, the conformal cooling leads to a better part quality and shorter cycle times, helping you optimize your molding process.